isabella232/mobile-services.de-DE/help/android/analytics-main/products/products.md

 ![](assets/map-products.png)

-Sie müssen die Variable *products* -Variable mit Verarbeitungsregeln, da diese Variable direkt in der Bildanforderung durch das SDK festgelegt ist.
+Sie müssen die Variable *products* variable by using processing rules because this variable is set directly on the image request by the SDK.